 - Behaviors (buying patterns)

-The benefit to segmenting these ways is to give a company the ability to reach a group of customers with specific needs and wants with relevant offers and content.
-Relevance really does matter when getting people to respond to your marketing.
+Segmenting gives a company the ability to reach a group of customers with specific behaviors, needs and wants with relevant offers and content.
+Relevance really does matter when you want people to respond to your marketing.

 Once you understand the behavior of a particular segment, it can drive decision-making for results improvement goals.
 One methodology involves using RFM principles (recency, frequency, and monetary).
 For example, you might have a segment comprised of low value, very infrequent purchasers who produce low margins, maybe even negative margins.
 You may decide not to utilize more expensive touches to a segment like this.
 On the other hand, let’s say you have a group that’s high margin, but infrequent.
 You might set a goal to improve their frequency and construct offers to accomplish that.